Master Keyword List

 If you were using two filters, only one would remain.
 If you were using three filters, you would have only two after the click.

-If you want to keep the filter but change the number (or word), click in the box and delete the existing characters.
-Then add the new ones.
+If you want to keep the filter but change the number (or word), click in the box, add the new characters, then delete the existing ones.

 You may find that some keywords appear in the results of both the Lower Profitability task and the Solid Potential task.
 Why?
 Because of the overlap in the percentages used in these preset tasks.